qwerty12/G20Dispatcher/README.md

 G20Dispatcher consists of two parts:

-* a daemon that uses evdev to receive raw keypresses from the G20 remote and send out injected key press events
+* a daemon that uses evdev to receive raw keypresses from the G20 remote and send out injected key press events in response

 * an [accessibility service](https://developer.android.com/guide/topics/ui/accessibility/service) that blocks Android applications from seeing the KEY_UNKNOWN presses reported from the remote and takes care of starting, stopping and respawning the daemon

 The daemon looks for the /dev/input/event device node corresponding to your remote.
 If it's not found, inotify will listen out for new devnodes (and for the existing devnode being removed in case of, say, disconnection).
 It will read `input_event`s from the remote and use [`InputManager`](https://developer.android.com/reference/android/hardware/input/InputManager)'s `injectInputEvent` via Binder to send an equivalent keypress event to Android that it will understand.
 This is done natively in C/C++ code in the same process - `cmd input keyevent` isn't spawned, and nor is a helper written in Java (or Kotlin) used.

 The daemon runs under `adbd`, as the *shell* user.
-On an Android device that isn't rooted, this is the only way this can work: being able to read raw input from /dev/input requires your app's user belongs to the *input* group, which requires you declare the permission `android.permission.DIAGNOSTIC`, which is only granted to system applications and ADB (well, the group membership - it's why `getevent` works); and being able to inject synthetic key events requires you to have `android.permission.INJECT_EVENTS`, which again is only granted to system apps and ADB (it's why `cmd input keyevent` works).
+On an Android device that isn't rooted, this is the only way this can work: being able to read from /dev/input requires your app's user belongs to the *input* group, which only happens if the `android.permission.DIAGNOSTIC` permission is declared - but only system applications and ADB can do that.
+Also, injecting synthetic key events requires `android.permission.INJECT_EVENTS`, which again is only granted to system apps and ADB (it's why `cmd input keyevent` works).

 The accessibility service registers a simple [`onKeyEvent`](https://developer.android.com/reference/android/accessibilityservice/AccessibilityService#onKeyEvent(android.view.KeyEvent)) handler that will block the received KEY_UNKNOWN events with the G20-specific scancodes.
 The daemon cannot block already-received key presses.
 The accessibility service cannot inject its own key events, and nor can it receive unprocessed scancodes straight from the remote (important because Android sees two specific buttons as the same, while evdev allows for them to be discerned from each other).
 The accessibility service starts and stops the daemon via ADB.
 There is no communication between the daemon and the accessibility service.